-Last week, I joined local travel magazine Majalah Santai to visit Perlis, the northernmost state in Peninsula Malaysia.
-Sponsored by Tourism Malaysia Perlis, I stayed in Perlis for 3 days 2 nights.
+Last week, I joined local travel magazine Majalah Santai to visit Perlis.
+This was my first time visiting the northernmost state in Peninsula Malaysia and also the smallest state in Malaysia.
+The trip was sponsored by Tourism Malaysia Perlis and I stayed in Perlis for 3 days 2 nights.

-On the second day and on the way to Perlis State Park (Taman Negeri Perlis) we passed by a quiet town by the name of Kaki Bukit 加基武吉.
+On the second day, we were on our way way to Perlis State Park (Taman Negeri Perlis) and we passed by a quiet town by the name of Kaki Bukit 加基武吉.
 As we were told by our tour guide, Mr. Ron this town used to be a mining town.
 You can tell with a few rows of shops and houses populated by Chinese.
 I noticed the design and the architecture of the shops and houses are totally different than the other towns in Perlis.

 A typical old Chinese shop in Kaki Bukit.